rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 ## Update

+Another definition of legacy code:

+> Legacy code is code that exists because it is bringing value.
+We work on it because we want it to keep bringing value. - [Woody Zuill](https://twitter.com/WoodyZuill)

-After watching [Seven Ineffective Coding Habits of Many Programmers](https://www.youtube.com/watch?v=ZsHMHukIlJY) by [Kevlin Henney](https://twitter.com/KevlinHenney), I discovered the website [Clean Up Your Mess](http://www.visualmess.com) by [Daniel Higginbotham](https://twitter.com/nonrecursive).
+On the other hand, after watching [Seven Ineffective Coding Habits of Many Programmers](https://www.youtube.com/watch?v=ZsHMHukIlJY) by [Kevlin Henney](https://twitter.com/KevlinHenney), I discovered the website [Clean Up Your Mess](http://www.visualmess.com) by [Daniel Higginbotham](https://twitter.com/nonrecursive).
 Although it's about design, it also applies to source code:

 > To answer the question "What is clean design?" most succinctly: a clean design is one that supports visual thinking so people can meet their informational needs with a minimum of conscious effort.